EchoKes/Assignment2/API_reference.md

 ### 2.1 GET comments

-This endpoint is used to get all comments given by students to other students, tutors, modules and classes.
+This endpoint is used to get all comments given by tutors to other students.

 #### Endpoint URL

+`:receiverId` is referencing student's id.

 ```url
 http://localhost:8182/comments/student/:receiverId?showid=0